As of June 22, 2020, upcoming Art Study Center Seminars at Home will be listed on our calendar.

 Arts and Industry in Europe, 1750–1900

 In Europe during the mid-18th century, expanding global markets spurred new relationships between artisans, entrepreneurs, and consumers.
-In this seminar, Casey Monahan and Gabriella Szalay will explore this unprecedented symbiosis between arts and industry, with a special focus on developments in metalwork and the production of ceramics.
+In this seminar, Casey Monahan and Gabriella Szalay explored this unprecedented symbiosis between arts and industry, with a special focus on developments in metalwork and the production of ceramics.

 Casey Monahan, Cunningham Curatorial Assistant for the Collection, Division of European and American Art